 Evangelism: Student will regularly engage unconverted people with a view to sharing the gospel outside of the church.
 These opportunities will be assessed by the pastors of the student at their quarterly meetings.
-(Minimum of 16 hours)
+(Recommend at least 16 hours)

-Preaching and Teaching hours include preparation time.
+\Preaching and Teaching hours include preparation time.